dai-shi/waku/README.md

 #### Other layouts

 Layouts are also helpful further down the tree.
-For example you could add a layout at `path: '/blog` to add a sidebar to both the blog index and all blog article pages.
+For example, you could add a layout at `path: '/blog` to add a sidebar to both the blog index and all blog article pages.

 ```tsx
 // ./src/entries.tsx